Validation Case: Pedestrian Wind Comfort: AIJ Case E

 The Architectural Institute of Japan (AIJ) is a Japanese professional organization for architects, building designers, and engineers.
 It was founded in 1886 and has gathered over 38,000 members since.
 It publishes several journals, technical standards for architectural design and construction, and research committee studies.

-Out of the many scenarios presented in Case E, the impact of the winds from the north, east, south, and west were used to validate the Lattice Boltzmann code of SimScale.
+Out of the many scenarios presented in Case E, the impact of the winds from the north, east, south, and west was used to validate the lattice Boltzmann solver of SimScale.

 Geometry and Methodology

-Inlet Velocity and Turbulent Kinetic Intensity profiles were applied using the table-input in SimScale.
+Inlet velocity and turbulent kinetic intensity profiles were applied using the table-input feature in SimScale.

-In comparison to the traditional CFD solvers, which uses K-Epsilon turbulence model, the SimScale-pacefish solver uses a Delayed Detached Eddy Simulaion model (DDES).
-The DDES model has an advantage of switching between the Large Eddy Simulation (LES) at regions where the Mesh Lattice is fine enough and the RANS model where the solid boundaries are present to well resolve the boundary layers.
+In comparison to the traditional CFD solvers, which uses the k-epsilon turbulence model, the SimScale-Pacefish solver uses a Delayed Detached Eddy Simulation model (DDES).
+The DDES model has an advantage of switching between the Large Eddy Simulation (LES) at regions where the mesh lattice is fine enough and the Reynolds Averaged Navier-Stokes (RANS) model where the solid boundaries are present to well resolve the boundary layers.

 CFD Analysis Results

-To compare the CFD wind analysis results to the experimental data, the velocities were normalized with the reference inlet velocity at a height of 15.9m from the ground.
-The measurements were taken at points listed in the AIJ guidebook.
+To compare the CFD wind analysis results to the experimental data, the velocities were normalized with the reference inlet velocity at a height of 15.9 \(m\) from the ground.
+The measurements were taken at points listed in the AIJ guidebook\(^3\).
 The CFD results obtained from the SimScale platform were plotted against the experimental results to see the correlation.

 Correlated results are posted here for four wind directions (North, South, West and East).

-The correlation between the AIJ experiments and SimScale results was highly linear, with a majority of the points being within 0.2 in relative velocity.
+The correlation between the AIJ experiments and SimScale results were highly linear, with a majority of the points being within 0.2 value of the relative velocity.

 North – Wind